freenas/freenas-docs/userguide/storage.rst

 Volumes
 -------

-The :guilabel:`Volumes` section of the %brand% graphical interface can be used to format volumes, attach a disk to copy data onto an existing volume, or import a ZFS volume.
-It can also be used to create ZFS datasets and zvols and to manage their permissions.
+The :guilabel:`Volumes` section of the %brand% graphical interface is used to format volumes, attach a disk to copy data onto an existing volume, or import a ZFS volume.
+It is also used to create ZFS datasets and zvols and to manage their permissions.